KevinSegers/nijntje-edge-service/README.md

 _Introduction & Documentation_
 This repository contains the project of Advanced programming topics of coding microservices using Spring Boot.
 One _Edge service_ `brank-edge-service` will connect to two lower services `book-service` and `page-service` to request information which it will then process and combine into a single response to the user.
 The user is only supposed to communicate with the `brank-edge-service`.
+We used github-actions to: docker-hub, sonarcloud and docker compose to deploy the project on okteto cloud.

+Link to `edge-service` repository:  [edge-service](https://github.com/KevinSegers/nijntje-edge-service)
 Link to `book-service` repository:  [book-service](https://github.com/KevinSegers/nijntje-book-service)
-Link to `page-service` repository:  [page-service](https://github.com/KevinSegers/nijntje-page-service)
+Link to `page-service` repository:  [page-service](https://github.com/KevinSegers/nijntje-page-service) Link to `docker-compose` repository:  [docker-compose](https://github.com/KevinSegers/nijntje-docker-compose))

 The example architecture is as follows: